nayanrajani/Jenkins/README.md

     - save
   - login to nayan user on incognito mode.

-### Learn how to restrict Jobs to users using Project Roles.
+### Learn how to restrict Jobs to users using Project Roles

 - we need to create a project role it is based on patterns to assign users in it.
 - go to "Manage and Assign Roles"